Escape to Victory: Filming

 Escape to Victory was filmed in and around Budapest, Hungary, portraying Paris and German-occupied France.
-The climactic football match of the Allies vs the German Wehrmacht team was filmed at the now demolished MTK Stadium in the 8th district of Budapest, standing in for Colombes Stadium in Paris.
+The climactic football match of the Allies vs the German Wehrmacht team was filmed at the now-demolished MTK Stadium in the 8th district of Budapest, standing in for Colombes Stadium in Paris.
 MTK Stadium was chosen because it was the largest stadium without floodlights (which were largely unknown in the 1940s) the producers could find and was also structurally similar to Continental stadiums that were around during World War II.

 The P.O.W. camp scenes were filmed in a field in Fót, approximately 13 kilometers northeast from Budapest, situated behind the Mafilm Studios.
 The set with the POW barracks and soccer field took two months to construct.
 Other Budapest locations in the film included Keleti Railway Station, the historic Metro Line 1, and soundstages at Mafilm's main studio complex in the 14th district.

+Sylvester Stallone broke his finger while trying to block a penalty kick from Pelé during filming.